-Bahuaja-Sonene National Park of Peru is part of the largest multinational tropical protected area in the world.
-It protects an area comprised of tropical rain forest, savanna, flooded grasslands, hills and mountains; harboring some of the wildest and least impacted habitats in the world.
+Bahuaja-Sonene National Park of Peru is part of the world's largest multinational tropical protected area.
+It protects an area comprised of tropical rainforest, savanna, flooded grasslands, hills and mountains, harboring some of the wildest and least-impacted habitats in the world.

 Bahuaja-Sonene National Park

 Bahuaja-Sonene National Park is a protected area of Peru, located in the departments of Madre de Dios and Puno.
-Declared in 1996, the National Park covers 1,091,416 ha (2,696,947 acres or 4,214 square mi).
-The area harbors some of the wildest and least impacted habitats in the world.
+Declared in 1996, the protected area covers 1,091,416 ha (2,696,947 acres).
+The area harbors some of the world's wildest and least-impacted habitats.

 The main rivers in the area include the Heath, the Tambopata and the Candamo.
 Bahuaja-Sonene National Park gets its name from the Ese-Eja native Amazonian words for "Tambopata" (Bahuaja) and "Heath" (Sonene).

-Pampas del Heath National Sanctuary, a tropical savanna nested in lowland Amazon rain forest, is shared by Peru and Bolivia and lies to the northeast of the two parks.
-These are part of a chain of protected areas in southern Peru and south-central Bolivia, constituting the largest multinational tropical protected area in the world.
+Pampas del Heath National Sanctuary, a tropical savanna nested in the lowland Amazon Rainforest, is shared by Peru and Bolivia and lies northeast of the two parks.
+These are part of a chain of protected areas in southern Peru and south-central Bolivia, constituting the world's largest multinational tropical protected area.

 The area of Bahuaja-Sonene is the ancestral land of the Ese'eja indigenous group.
 Living in small communities, they cultivated manioc (yuca), foraged for wild fruits and plants in the forest and hunted for wild animals such as tapirs, deer and game birds.
 Their descendants still reside here.

-Avafauna found inside the park include: the white-tailed goldenthroat, the Neotropic cormorant, the blue-and-yellow macaw, the harpy eagle, the white-throated toucan, the horned curassow, the great egret, the scarlet macaw, the bat falcon, the jabiru, the swallow-tailed hummingbird, etc.
+Avifauna inside the park includes the white-tailed golden throat, the Neotropic cormorant, the blue-and-yellow macaw, the harpy eagle, the white-throated toucan, the horned curassow, the great egret, the scarlet macaw, the bat falcon, the jabiru, the swallow-tailed hummingbird, etc.

-Fauna found in the park include: the giant otter, the Giant anteater (Myrmecophaga tridactyla), the South American tapir, the marsh deer, the jaguar, the maned wolf, the puma, the bush dog, etc.
+The fauna found in the park includes the giant otter, the Giant anteater (Myrmecophaga tridactyla), the South American tapir, the marsh deer, the jaguar, the maned wolf, the puma, the bush dog, etc.